12 most annoying housemate habits

-We've all got our own pet peeves, but a new survey has uncovered the most common housemate gripes.
+We've all got our own pet peeve, and our latest accommodation survey has uncovered the most common housemate gripes.

 It can be difficult to let them know how you feel – especially if you want to avoid tension in the house.
 And even if you do tell them, sometimes they just won't listen!

 So, without further ado, let's have a gander at the most common things that get people's knickers in a twist.

 According to our National Student Accommodation Survey, these are the most common annoying housemate habits:

 - Being excessively loud (39%)

 - Leaving lights and other appliances on (34%)